Jack-McCabe/Association-Analysis-with-Flask/README.md

-# Association-Analysis-with-Flask
-Association Analysis using Eclat.
-Using Flask to create a simple interface so non-technical people can run the analysis.
+# Supply Chain Association Analysis

+Uses different supply chain attributes to run a basic association analysis using ECLAT to find links between lead times.

+Runs a basic application built on Flask.